mgreenig/COVIDENCE-survey/README.md

 We use data from the [DrugBank](https://www.drugbank.ca/) database as a list of drug names mapped to standard identifiers for active ingredients.
-DrugBank kindly makes their entire database available as an XML file to users who sign up, request a download, and specify the data will be used.
+DrugBank kindly makes their entire database available as an XML file to users who sign up, request a download, and specify how the data will be used.
 However, because these data are not publicly available, they have been omitted from this repository.
 Users can request a download [here](https://www.drugbank.ca/releases/latest).
 In order to reproduce this workflow, the downloaded XML file should be named `drugbank.xml` and moved to the `/data` directory.